TraekWells/personal-site/content/journal/impossible-list.md

 ## Video Game Goals

 * Make it Elder God rank in Mortal Kombat 11
-* ~~Make it out of Bronze league in Street Fighter V~~
-  * Make it out of Silver league in Street Fighter V
 * Get first place in Call of Duty: Warzone Solos
 * Get first place in Call of Duty: Warzone Duos
 * Get first place in Call of Duty: Warzone Trios